Welcome to inSTEM

 We are thrilled to launch the inSTEM pilot – a joint effort between the NSTMF and Howard University’s Office of Research and College of Arts and Sciences – this fall!
 Details about the program and how to apply, below.

 inSTEM offers four years of programming; each has a theme based on the Scholars’ needs for the current school year.
 Scholars are eligible to be inSTEM participants for all four years and may enroll at any time.
 The Scholars’ status as a first-, second-, third-, or fourth-year student will determine which year of the program they will enter.
-The pilot program will launch only the first-year cohort, and the other three will roll out subsequently, one year at a time. inSTEM’s pilot program at Howard University will run from August 2020 until May 2021.
+The inSTEM pilot program at Howard University’s College of Arts and Sciences will run from November 2020 until May 2021.

 Each cohort includes 15 inSTEM Scholars and one Coach, a STEM professor or an established graduate student at the institution.
 STEM Experts will visit cohorts to lead workshops and provide insights about the greater STEM community.